mathworks/matlab-circleci-orb/README.md

 - Public project — If your pipeline does not include transformation products, such as MATLAB Coder and MATLAB Compiler, then the orb automatically licenses any products that you install.
 If your pipeline includes transformation products, you can request a [MATLAB batch licensing token](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md#matlab-batch-licensing-token) by submitting the [MATLAB Batch Licensing Pilot](https://www.mathworks.com/support/batch-tokens.html) form.
 - Private project — The orb does not automatically license any products for you.
 You can request a token by submitting the [MATLAB Batch Licensing Pilot](https://www.mathworks.com/support/batch-tokens.html) form.

-To use a MATLAB batch licensing token, first set it as a [secret variable](https://learn.microsoft.com/en-us/azure/devops/pipelines/process/set-secret-variables?view=azure-devops&tabs=yaml%2Cbash).
-Then, map the secret variable to an environment variable named `MLM_LICENSE_TOKEN` in your pipeline.
+To use a MATLAB batch licensing token, first store the token in a [context](https://circleci.com/docs/contexts/) environment variable named `MLM_LICENSE_TOKEN`.
+Then, access the environment variable through the context in your pipeline.
 For an example, see [Use MATLAB Batch Licensing Token](#use-matlab-batch-licensing-token).

 >**Note:** The `install` command automatically includes the [MATLAB batch licensing executable](https://github.com/mathworks-ref-arch/matlab-dockerfile/blob/main/alternates/non-interactive/MATLAB-BATCH.md) (`matlab-batch`).
 To use a MATLAB batch licensing token in a pipeline that does not use this command, you must first download the executable and add it to the system path.